 On June 24th, 2022, the U.S. Supreme Court ruled in Dobbs v.
 Jackson Women’s Health Organization to uphold Mississippi’s law protecting unborn life at 15 weeks gestation and went even further by overturning Roe v.
 Wade, the case that legalized abortion on demand in all 50 states in 1973.
 This historic ruling has restored state’s abilities to once again enact and enforce laws to protect the unborn.
 State-level pro-life laws that have been dormant for decades are now back in play, with many states having laws to protect unborn life from conception.
 With Roe finally overturned, the battle now heads to state courts as the abortion industry continues to challenge state’s pro-life laws.

 This map gives an overview of the abortion laws currently on the books in each state.
 However, state courts will decide which of these laws will ultimately be enforced.
+States with pro-life laws that are currently blocked pending litigation are displayed with orange, diagonal lines.
 This map focuses on four main categories of protections for the unborn, ranging from protecting unborn life at conception to not protecting unborn life at all:

 - Protect Unborn Life Based on Gestational Age (7 states) – These laws protect unborn life at a specific gestational age.
 Many of them protect unborn children when they can feel pain, or at the point an unborn child is believed to be viable outside the womb.